jcirne/flickr_api/README.md

 ## Using the app
 Open the file "index.html" in any modern browser

 * This app is responsive and will react accordingly to a window resize.
-When the screen is/becomes very small, further adaptations are made like reducing the thumbnails size on the slider and hidding some labels
+When the screen is/becomes very small, like on mobile devices, further adaptations are made like reducing the thumbnails size on the slider and hidding some labels
-* Esc key will close any opened boxes (About, Detail or Search table)
+* Esc key will close the about ou search boxes, and pin the detail box if it was floating
 * Most *ui* elements will show some tooltip information

 ### Selected stream